kanlac/mindful-source/subagent/go-backend-agile-dev.md

 - Return errors to callers; only log at service boundaries
 - Use custom error types for business logic errors
 - Provide actionable error messages
+- **Idempotency**: Design operations to be safely retryable - treat "already in desired state" as success, not error

 **GORM Critical Knowledge**:
 - `gorm:"embedded"` tag ONLY works with Find(), First(), Take() - NOT with Scan()